StefantoBg/WeatherCheckApp/README.md

 How to start:

+git clone

+cd Weather*

 npm install

-step 2

-node app.js
+node app.js or  nodemon

-or

-nodemon

 Thank you!